 Nothing ventured, nothing gained!

 I am offering the Art of Hugging Practice on a donation basis.
 Donations are accepted to cover rent & expenses and no one is turned away for lack of funds.
 Please email me at email@example.com for directions to the venue.
-I look forward to gathering together and calming our collective nervous systems!
+I look forward to gathering together to look within!